UFO In Sheffield Wasn’t The Only Visitor Spotted These Past Two Weeks

 And remember kids: Space junk & asteroids do not suddenly change direction/course/speed/velocity.
 Have a great night guys! 🙂

 As usual, viewers quickly began talking about whether this was indeed a UFO.
 Some claimed the video wouldn’t reach the public if it did show a UFO.
-Others wondered how the footage could possibly be debunked.
+Others wondered how the footage could be debunked.

 UFO fanatics claim we aren’t alone in the universe, and the only reason we haven’t met any aliens yet, is because the government is expertly hiding them from the public.
 This is reportedly the reason why the astronaut blocked the view with his hand in the footage.